What is a Wholesale and Retail Buyer?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 123,300 jobs for Wholesale and Retail Buyer in 2016 (in the United States).
+In 2016, there was an estimated number of 123,300 jobs in the United States for Wholesale and Retail Buyer.
 There is little to no growth in job opportunities for Wholesale and Retail Buyer.
-There will be an estimated 13,300 positions for Wholesale & Retail Buyer per year.
+Due to new job openings and attrition, there will be an average of 13,300 job openings in this field each year.

 The states with the most job growth for Wholesale & Retail Buyer are Washington, Colorado, and Utah.
 Watch out if you plan on working in Maine, Vermont, or Delaware.
 These states have the worst job growth for this type of profession.

-What Tools & Technology do Wholesale and Retail Buyers Use?
+What Tools do Wholesale and Retail Buyers Use?

 Below is a list of the types of tools and technologies that Wholesale and Retail Buyers may use on a daily basis: